GabMus/lithium-projman/README.md

 	The reason this file hasn't been included (and is listed in the .gitignore file) is to avoid exposing my SMTP credentials, and to preserve yours.

+- cd in the /server folder and run:

+		./manage.py makemigrations
+		./manage.py migrate

+	To generate the database file

+- (optional) It might be useful to create a superuser account to manage the database directly from the web interface.
+To do this run:

+		./manage.py createsuperuser

+	Notice that this superuser account won't initially have any access to the projman platfrom.
+From the admin interface you can add a new ProjmanUser entity using your newly created superuser account and linking it to said superuser account.
+This is not necessary or recommended, you can create a separate ProjmanUser without superuser privileges using the sign up form.

 ##Roadmap
 -